Vivonet/Gravity/README.md

 That said, there is the included demo app **Gravity Assist** that allows you to see the results of adjustments to your layout in real time.
 The only problem is you have to run it on a device or the simulator. :(

 I expect things will improve in this area as time goes by, but for now your best bet is to just compile and run to see your changes.
 One piece of good news is that because xml files are merely considered resources in your app, if you've only modified xml files since your last build, rebuilding is almost instantaneous because everything is already compiled!

+###It's Young
+This project is brand new and so far I'm the only one developing it.
+That's clearly a downside!
+But hopefully one that will not remain true for long.

+###No Unit Testing
+There's no unit testing yet, but Gravity is clearly something that would benefit greatly from a suite of unit tests, so you can bet they're coming at some point.

 ##Tips
 Gravity is not just an easier way to work with Auto Layout, it's really a whole philosophy: Build your interfaces from the inside-out, not the outside-in.
 Let the content be key.
 Don't waste space.